howtographql/howtographql/content/backend/graphql-java/5-authentication.md

 Now that you have a way to sign the user in, it's time to deal with authenticating their future requests.
 A common way of doing this is expecting the client (usually the browser) to return the token received after a successful sign-in on every subsequent request in the `Authorization` header.

-Sadly, there's no good way to make Graph*i*QL send this header, so you'll just have to hard-code it for testing.
+Sadly, there's no good way to make GraphiQL send this header, so you'll just have to hard-code it for testing.

 ### Configuring GraphiQL for authentication